mai-efat/M1-A2-mai/README.md

 # M1-A2
-assignment number 2 in M1
+Assignment number 2 in M1